hxsllc/Omeka-S-theme-IIP/README.md

 Created by Anneliese Dehner http://anneliesedehner.com/, 2017

+Compatible with Omeka-S v1.1 and Omeka-S 2.x (latest tested, 2.1.2)

 # Theme settings
  Top Navigation Depth
  Maximum number of levels to show in the site's top navigation bar.
 Set to 0 to show all levels.